Have you ever mowed a lawn before? Do you mow one now? How about when you were younger?

 When you’re paying off debt, to stay motivated you’ll want to remind yourself of how far you’ve come already.
 But to keep your mind focused on your goal, consistently remind yourself of where you want to be.

-This could be as simple as leaving yourself a sticky note your computer monitor that reminds you of your goal.
+This could be as simple as leaving yourself a sticky note on your computer monitor that reminds you of your goal.
 There are also apps you can download that will remind you of your goals throughout your day.

 Alternatively, you can also use the alarm clock on your phone set to go off every few hours with the alarm label matching your goal.
 When the alarm goes off, it will tell you what your financial goal is.